ca0v/svelte-lab/README.md

 ## What is next?

+* BUG: Notes not being saved
+* BUG: Very easy to key wrong keys and lose changes
+* BUG: <- and -> are too common for date navigation, maybe use shift+B and shift+N
 * BUG: Clicking Ctrl+Shift+Arrow* contexts should not be invoked from an input control
 * BUG: errors are silent...e.g. run without services running...no warnings
 * BUG: Heavily zoomed images should increase the resolution using google photos API (presently using default 512?)